NicoOhler/Notes/Informatik/Machine Learning/Brain Computation/Neurons.md

 ### Communication
 + via action potential and spikes
+	+ resting potential is potential at which no signals are sent
 + fluids in and outside of the neuron cell
 	+ which contain ions (charged atoms)
 	+ act as capacitance (charge storage)